IMAGE ABOVE FROM ABC NEWS

 Respiratory failure from inflammation can be fatal as well.
 The flu virus affects the respiratory tree causing acute inflammation and distress of the tissues whose job is to bring oxygen to the blood.
 Additionally, other organs including the heart may become inflamed, impeding their duties.

-How do I know when the flu is turning deadly?
+How will I know when the flu is turning deadly?

 Since symptoms of the flu start to resolve in a couple of days, any symptoms beyond those few days should spark suspicions.
 These can include: